Retroist Kodak Disc Podcast

 If you would like more retro fun, you can also follow me on the Twitter at http://www.twitter.com/retroist.

-- I wish I had my Disco Camera photos developed before releasing this, but I still have more discs to go and I am enjoying the process too much.
+I wish I had my Disc Camera photos developed before releasing this, but I still have more discs to go and I am enjoying the process too much.

-- About three minutes of me rambling on about the differences between the cameras was cut.
+About three minutes of me rambling on about the differences between the cameras were cut.
 It was all numbers and features.
 It was confusing.

 Thanks for listening to the show and I hope you have a great week.